Funk leads Bucknell against Colgate after 34-point game | WTOP News

 Hamilton, New York; Wednesday, 7 p.m.
 EST

-BOTTOM LINE: Bucknell visits the Colgate Raiders after Andrew Funk scored 34 points in Bucknell’s 82-80 overtime victory over the Loyola (MD) Greyhounds.
+BOTTOM LINE: Bucknell faces the Colgate Raiders after Andrew Funk scored 34 points in Bucknell’s 82-80 overtime victory against the Loyola (MD) Greyhounds.

-The Raiders have gone 5-1 in home games.
-Colgate averages 74.2 points and has outscored opponents by 4.4 points per game.
+The Raiders are 5-1 on their home court.
+Colgate is 0-2 in one-possession games.

 The Bison are 2-8 in Patriot play.
-Bucknell ranks third in the Patriot shooting 35.4% from 3-point range.
+Bucknell is 2-1 in one-possession games.

-The teams play for the second time this season in Patriot play.
-The Raiders won the last matchup 75-56 on Jan.
+The teams play for the second time in conference play this season.
+The Raiders won the last meeting 75-56 on Jan.
 20. Ryan Moffatt scored 17 points points to help lead the Raiders to the win.

-TOP PERFORMERS: Nelly Cummings is averaging 16.4 points and 3.5 assists for the Raiders.
-Jack Ferguson is averaging 11.0 points over the last 10 games for Colgate.
+TOP PERFORMERS: Tucker Richardson is averaging 11.2 points, 5.6 rebounds and four assists for the Raiders.
+Jack Ferguson is averaging 11.0 points and 4.1 rebounds while shooting 42.4% over the past 10 games for Colgate.

-Funk is averaging 17.9 points for the Bison.
+Funk is shooting 44.1% and averaging 17.9 points for the Bison.
 Xander Rice is averaging 8.4 points over the last 10 games for Bucknell.

 LAST 10 GAMES: Raiders: 5-5, averaging 70.8 points, 35.7 rebounds, 14.6 assists, 6.2 steals and 4.4 blocks per game while shooting 45.1% from the field.
 Their opponents have averaged 67.4 points per game.